 Acrylic paint is a very versatile paint that can stick to almost anything.
 It sticks to canvas, paper, board, wood, air-dry clay, polymer clay, and plaster.
 With surface preparation and sealing of the paints, it sticks to plastic, metal, glass, and fabric.
 I thought it would be interesting to know, what surfaces acrylic paint does not stick to.

-Acrylic paint does not stick to waxy, greasy, and moisture surfaces.
+Acrylic paint does not stick to waxy, greasy, and moist surfaces.
 The paint peels off even if fully dry.
-Other than that, acrylic paint stick to almost anything, with proper surface preparation and sealing the paint.
+Other than that, acrylic paint sticks to almost anything, with proper surface preparation and sealing of the paint.
 Surprisingly acrylic paint sticks well to silicone and oily surfaces.

 |Surface||Adhere well (yes/no)||Notes|

 |Oily surface||Yes||The paint adhered well but peeled off with moisture|

 |Greasy surface||No||The paint peeled off after scratching and with moisture|